Lornavav/pp3-quiz-lv/README.md

   ![Instructions](documentation/images/instructions.png)

-* Leader board
+* Leaderboard

   Using google sheets the username and score will be exported and saved to the sheet.
-This will then display a leaderboard of the top 10 scores and the corresponding user name.
-Link to the google sheet is [Here](https://docs.google.com/spreadsheets/d/1Y6Urtkmn0AbIWGVr8WcIsc378A38l-KzNgYdCeWyLI4/edit?usp=sharing)
+This will then display a leaderboard of the top 10 scores and the corresponding username.
+Link to the google sheet is [Here](https://docs.google.com/spreadsheets/d/1Y6Urtkmn0AbIWGVr8WcIsc378A38l-KzNgYdCeWyLI4/edit?usp=sharing).

   ![Google Sheet](documentation/images/leaderboard_google_sheet.png)